Click here for the second part of this series!

 Annotote is the most frictionless way to get informed and inform others.
 For all the knowledge you need, every time you read.
 Come leave your mark >>>

 ² N.B.
 Unlike news media, the supply procured by these music streaming platforms — albeit abundant — is neither free nor infinitely replicable.
-Since aggregators need to license most albums from record labels, among other factors, the music industry isn’t subject to the same zero barriers-to-entry conditions as the rest of digital media.
-And, as with all media, highly differentiated dragon kings do exist among musicians — the kind creators who are standalone destinations unto themselves — such that they warrant DTC relationships.
+Since aggregators need to license most albums and tracks from record labels, among other factors, the music industry isn’t subject to the same zero barriers-to-entry conditions as the rest of digital media.
+And, as with all media, highly differentiated dragon kings do exist among musicians — the kind of creators who are standalone destinations unto themselves — such that they warrant DTC relationships.
 While they do not change the ~normal distribution of artists in aggregate (i.e. Taylor Swift falls pretty far out on the right tail), they technically are not suited for disintermediation at the hands of aggregators over the long term.
 For example, the inelasticity of such seasoned musicians’ rabid fanbases give such artists wholesale transfer pricing power (WTPP) that allows them to make up for any marginal unit volume (listeners) they may lose by dissenting from platforms like Spotify (or record labels) with higher unit prices fetched by going direct-to-consumer (or independent).
 These exceptions-to-the-rule don’t really affect Spotify, for reasons discussed above (e.g. “consumer demand isn’t binary or linear; it’s nuanced and convex”), but Spotify could offer a powerful partnership for such go-it-alone artists (i.e. providing much-needed services for independent musicians per the “AngelList of Music” auspices).

 ³ It’s worth mentioning that the weakest competitive positions on this chart are the quadrants that Amazon and Spotify occupy.
 For Amazon Music, depth of selection is inferior to personalization when the end product is playlists.
 For Spotify, personalization is inferior to selection when the value proposition is a la carte.
 Ideally, a business would want to occupy the strategic moat on the diagonal between Apple Music and Pandora.
 But, as discussed above, Spotify was able to thrive on that low-ground (and now lay siege on the high-ground) because of Pandora’s singular focus on its technology with almost complete disregard for its business — particularly its product-market fit.